 Layla Kassem PsyD, PhD

-In her free time, Dr. Kassem enjoys teaching, traveling, tango dancing, horseback riding and fencing.
+Dr. Kassem enjoys teaching, traveling, reading, horseback riding and fencing.

 Dr. Hilbert graduated from Sarah Lawrence College with her B.A.
 She then earned her masters and doctorate in Clinical Psychology from The Chicago School of Professional Psychology's D.C. campus.
 She has since worked in private practice and community mental health centers.
 Psychology allows her to combine her passion for helping those who are struggling with difficult emotions with her desire to work in a social profession.
 She has experience helping with mood disorders like depression, anxiety, stress, trauma/loss/bereavement, and relationship difficulties.
 She integrates interventions from Interpersonal, Client-Centered, Cognitive-Behavioral Therapy, Dialectical Behavior Therapy, and Mindfulness based practices.